Woman Up! 9 Ways to Express Yourself with Confidence

-You know how bad it feels when someone interrupts you mid-sentence or talks over you, so make sure you’re not guilty of doing the same things.
+You know how bad it feels when someone interrupts you mid-sentence or talks over you, so make sure you’re not guilty of doing the same to others.
 At least once or twice, you’ve probably cut someone off because you thought you knew what they were going to say — or you hit reply on an email without reading the whole thing, because you thought you had the general idea.
 When you rush through a conversation, it’s easy to miss the details, or even the whole point, and come across looking like a fool.
 Instead, take a minute to breathe before you respond.
 It’s more respectful, and you’ll probably sound smarter, too.

 Be willing to ask questions.

 If someone wants your input, and you feel clueless about what to tell them, don’t stress out.
 Ask for more information, and don’t preface it with, “This is probably a stupid question, but…” Asking questions won’t make you look bad.
 It’s a way to make sure you have all the info you need to do the best possible job or make the right decision.

 Know what you want to say.

 Before you open your mouth, have a sense of the idea you want to express and how you might say it.
 In a casual conversation, this can be as simple as pausing for a moment to form a sentence in your mind.
 Before a big speech or important meeting, set aside some time to organize your thoughts.
 Make an outline of your speech, or write down a few points you definitely want to bring up.
 (Don’t try to memorize the whole thing in advance, because it could end up sounding flat and rehearsed.
 Bring notes, and refer to them as a guide.)